sotte/pelper/README.rst

 ``pelper`` -- python helper functions to ease measuring, ignoring, caching, ...

-``pelper`` contains useful helper functions, decorators, context managers - all that stuff that make the python life a bit easier.
+``pelper`` contains useful helper functions, decorators, context managers
+- all the stuff that make the python life a tiny bit easier.
+It has no dependencies,
+has a coverage of 100%,
+and is well documented.

 Examples
 ========